RapidAcceleration-4593/.github/profile/README.md

 # FRC Team 4593 - Rapid Acceleration
-Welcome to the official GitHub organization for FRC Team 4593, Rapid Acceleration.
-We are a dedicated group of high school students passionate about engineering, programming, and teamwork, competing annual in the FIRST Robotics Competition (FRC).
+Welcome to the official GitHub organization for First Robotics Competition (FRC) Team 4593, Rapid Acceleration.
+We are a group of high school students who are passionate about engineering, programming, and teamwork.
+Every year we design, build, and code a robot to compete in the year's FIRST Robotics Competition challenge.
 This is where you'll find all our past and current robot code.

 ## Team History & Mission
 Team Mission Statement: "To provide an inspiring environment that fosters growth and appreciation in Science, Technology, Engineering, and Mathematics fields and business management through a strong relationship between mentors, students, and sponsors."